cmadland/teaching/pages/03.edci339/01.home/unit-05/item.md

 !! hypothes.is will store your email, name, and annotations on US servers.
 I trust them, but you are not required to give them your information.

+Hypothes.is is a tool that allows people to add comments and notes to a public webpage, and create a conversation around the content in context.

 Here are instructions for getting started.

 <a class="embedly-card" data-card-controls="0" href="https://teaching.madland.ca/hypothesis">Hypothes.is</a>